 Remember: Outsourcing Can Also Be In-Country, Nearshore or Offshore

 Let's not forget that the same modalities apply to outsourcing.
 Sometimes outsourcing happens in the same country as the in-house team.
-Other times, you might opt for a nearshore company for greater talent and fewer costs, or an offshore team for a specific skill set.
+Alternatively, you might opt for a nearshore company for greater talent and lower costs or an offshore team for a specific skill set.
 Overall, nearshore and offshore services tend to be more cost-effective than in-country services, though you may need to handle challenges with time zones and cultural differences.

 In addition to staff augmentation and outsourcing, there’s another model called direct-hire contracting.
-Many specialized agencies (psst, like TECLA) will offer a direct-hire service, so that you can recruit a special contractor directly into your company.
+Many specialized agencies (psst, like TECLA) will offer a direct-hire service so that you can recruit a special contractor directly into your company.
 This is similar to staff augmentation, except that it focuses on just one worker for a long-term relationship at a company.
-It’s a one-off recruitment model that can help fill a company’s specific need in the long-run.
-Remember that in-country, nearshore and offshore modalities are available for direct-hires as well.
+It’s a one-off recruitment model that can help fill a company’s long-term needs.

 When thinking about direct-hires, it’s important to understand the difference between a consultant and a contractor.
 Make sure you understand these distinct roles for direct-hires:

 In either case, you can use direct-hire contracting to recruit top talent for a one-off need your company may have.
-It’s a good option if you have a precisely defined role in mind and just want help recruiting.
+It’s a good option if you have a precisely defined role in mind and just want help recruiting full time employee.

 Whatever your needs may be, you know your company best.
 You can decide whether staff augmentation, outsourcing or direct-hire contracting may be right for you.
 In addition, you should consider whether the in-country, nearshore or offshore modality will best fit your company.
 Keep in mind these considerations so you can successfully augment your teams and finish those key projects on time.